indigo-astronomy/indigo/indigo_docs/GUIDING_MISCONCEPTIONS.md

 ![](GUIDING_MISCONCEPTIONS/RA-errors.jpg)

-Here both red arcs are 2 hours in RA (30&deg;).
-So at both Dec = 0&deg; and Dec = 60&deg; the RA axis will turn 30&deg;.
-However the arc at the equator has [great circle](https://en.wikipedia.org/wiki/Great_circle) length of 30&deg; as the equator is a great circle, and the one at Dec = 60&deg; is &approx;2&times; shorter because RA follows a shorter [circle of a sphere](https://en.wikipedia.org/wiki/Circle_of_a_sphere).
+Here to describe both red arcs the RA axis rotated 30&deg; (2 hours).
+The arc at the equator has [great circle](https://en.wikipedia.org/wiki/Great_circle) length of 30&deg; as the equator is a great circle, and the one at Dec = 60&deg; is &approx;2&times; shorter because the telescope follows a shorter [circle of a sphere](https://en.wikipedia.org/wiki/Circle_of_a_sphere).
 The relation is:

 *Circle length = Equator length &times; cos(Dec)*

 Similarly the [great circle distances](https://en.wikipedia.org/wiki/Great-circle_distance) between the two ends of the arcs with the same RA difference at different Declinations, will be different.
 And for small angles the relation shown above is a very good approximation.

-The same apples for the RA error, because we measure the guiding error as a great circle distance and not as RA difference.
-At the equator, since it is a great circle, the RA error projection is a great circle distance.
-On the other hand at the pole there is no circle (it collapses to a point) (*cos(90&deg;) = 0*) and the RA error collapses to a point too, following the cos(Dec) rule.
+The same apples to the RA error.
+Same erratic movement of the RA axis will describe different arcs at different Declinations.
+At the equator, RA error will describe an arc of a great circle, therefore the error will be the most prominent.
+On the other hand at the pole there is no circle, it collapses to a point (*cos(90&deg;) = 0*) and the RA error becomes 0, following the cos(Dec) rule.
 This means that with the same mount, if you guide at the equator (Dec = 0&deg;) and you get RA RMSE = 0.5", at Dec = 60&deg; with the same mount you will get RA RMSE &approx; 0.5"&times;cos(60&deg;) = 0.25" and going 10&deg; further to the pole, at Dec = 70&deg; the RA RMSE would be 0.17".

 What comes to Declination, it is always follows a great circle, therefore the decination difference is always a great circle distance.